arucard21/SAML2WebSSOTest-SP/README.md

 Framework for automated testing of SAML 2.0 SP entities, written in Java.

 # Description
-SAML2WebSSOTest-SP provides a framework for testing SAML 2.0 SP entities that use the Web SSO profile automatically.
+SAML2WebSSOTest-SP provides a framework for the automated testing of SAML 2.0 SP entities that use the Web SSO profile.
 This is commonly known as Single Sign-On (though not all Single Sign-On solutions use SAML).
 This framework allows you to create new test cases or run existing ones.
 Currently, only a test suite for the SAML2Int (http://saml2int.org) profile is available, but more can be added to the repository if they are supplied.
 When you run the test(s), the test results are output in JSON format.

 ### Limitations:
 - Artifact binding is not supported